Line 2 Bloor–Danforth: Fare collection

 All types of TTC fares are accepted at staffed subway station entrances.
 Presto cards can be purchased and loaded with money or digital monthly TTC passes at automatic fare vending machines, which also sell Presto 1-ride, 2-ride or day pass tickets.
 Presto cards and tickets are accepted at all TTC subway station entrances.

 On December 1, 2019, all subway station collector booths were permanently closed and replaced by roaming customer service attendants.
-While customers were able to pay their fares by senior or youth TTC tickets, tokens or day passes, these were no longer available for purchase at stations and no change will be given to customers who pay cash fares.
+While customers were able to pay their fares by senior or youth TTC tickets, tokens or day passes until 2025, these were no longer available for purchase at stations and no change will be given to customers who pay cash fares.

 All Line 2 stations except connect to surface TTC bus or streetcar routes during regular operating hours.
 Some connections require proof-of-payment.
 Valid proof-of-payment includes paper transfers – free supplementary tickets obtained at the point of entering the transit system that allow the rider to transfer to another route on a one-way continuous direction with no stopovers or backtracking permitted – and Presto cards, which provide unlimited two-hour transfers in any direction across the TTC network.